This tutorial will explain how to make the best use of my flames brushes & patterns to create realistic looking flames and fire.

 11. As a last step, I took a round, soft brush that was set at a very low opacity and erased around the top edges of the flames to help them fade off into the black background.
 Flames are fairly transparent, and they become moreso near the tops of the flame area.
 My flame now looks like this:

 Still not as perfect as it could be, perhaps, but that goes a HUGE step toward helping create more realistic flames using my brushes and patterns.
+You just have to play around with it a bit to get it to look how you’d like.
+Every scene and every flame will be slightly different.
 I’ve gone ahead and made an image using a bunch of layers, each with a different flames brush from my set and some of the various patterns.
 As you can see, it looks pretty good!
 This was made using the techniques listed here.

 That’s it!
 I hope that you’ve enjoyed this tutorial, and I hope that it answers some of your questions about how to best use my flames brushes and fire patterns.
 If you have any questions, don’t hesitate to ask!